Russian Airborne Forces: Russian invasion of Ukraine

-40 kilometers south of Kyiv in Vasylkiv, VDV paratroopers also dropped in an attempt to secure the Vasylkiv Air Base.
+Forty kilometers south of Kyiv in Vasylkiv, VDV paratroopers also dropped in an attempt to secure the Vasylkiv Air Base.
 Without any support from air or ground forces, the VDV troops in Vasylkiv were eventually encircled and were unsuccessful in achieving their objectives, giving victory in the Battle of Vasylkiv to the Ukrainians.
 On February 27, VDV troops with BMD-2s and BTR-Ds were seen advancing south of Hostomel in Bucha.
 The VDV and Ground Forces' units were hit on the same day by Bayraktar air strikes.
 The Ukrainian government claimed that "more than 100 units of enemy equipment were destroyed”.
-On the following weeks the VDV served as mechanized infantry and light infantry during the Kyiv offensive.
+On the following weeks the VDV served as mechanized infantry and light infantry during the Kyiv offensive, with the 76th Guards Division and other VDV units traveling overland.

+In the southern Ukraine campaign, the 7th Guards Division and 11th Guards Brigade launched the successful capture of the Antonov Bridge and the Kakhovka Dam and bridge in Kherson Oblast.
 During the Battle of Kharkiv, VDV paratroopers landed in Kharkiv on March 2 in an attempt to capture the contested city.
 They attempted a raid on a local military hospital but were repelled by local Ukrainian forces.

-As of August 2022, according to Colonel General Mikhail Teplinsky, over 5,000 VDV paratroopers have been decorated for distinguished service during operations in Ukraine, and 17 of them became Heroes of the Russian Federation.
+In the fall of 2022, units of the 76th Guards Division were transferred from fighting in the battle of Donbass to fight the Kherson counteroffensive, where they stopped the advance of Ukrainian marines from the 35th Marine Brigade.
 According to the UK Ministry of Defence in June 2023, Russia was redeploying regular military units to the Bakhmut sector following withdrawal of Wagner forces.
 These included elements of the 76th and 106th VDV divisions and two additional brigades.
 The MoD added that the VDV was much degraded from its pre-invasion "elite" status.

+As of August 2022, according to Colonel General Mikhail Teplinsky, over 5,000 VDV paratroopers have been decorated for distinguished service during operations in Ukraine, and 17 of them became Heroes of the Russian Federation.
+In August 2025, he said that over 100,000 decorations have been awarded to VDV servicemen, and 99 have become Heroes of the Russian Federation.
+Two divisions, two brigades and one regiment participated in restoring control over Kursk Oblast, and later entered Ukraine's Sumy Oblast, while the 98th Guards Division took part in finishing the battle of Chasiv Yar, and the 7th Guards Division was fighting in the Zaporozhye Oblast.